odestry/theme-development-helpers/README.md

 {% render 'image', image: product.featured_image %}
 ```

-It also accepts multple arguments at once:
+It also accepts multiple arguments at once:

 ```liquid
 {% render 'image' with product.featured_image,